sayedpfe/MCP/README.md

 - "Use the greeting tool to greet me formally as John"
 - "Use the calculator tool to multiply 15 by 8"
 - "Generate 3 random passwords with length 12"
+- "What resources are available?"
+- "Read the project information resource"

 ## 🎓 Learning Path (Your 7-Day Journey)